-The Whole Enchilada is probably the most iconic ride to do in the Moab.
-Almost every mountain biker who makes their way to the red slickrock mecca of Moab does this 27-mile descent at least once (if not multiple times) because it’s that’s good.
+The Whole Enchilada is probably the most iconic ride for mountain bikers in Moab.
+Almost every rider, including me, who makes their way to the red slickrock mecca of Moab does this 27-mile descent at least once (if not multiple times) because it’s that good.

 With incredible canyonland views, fast and flowy singletrack, tons of fun features to play around on, plenty of smooth slickrock, and much more, The Whole Enchilada is a must-ride for any avid mountain biker looking for a challenge.

 Before you book your shuttle, though, it’s important to know what you’re getting into because TWE isn’t for everyone.

 In this post, I cover tips on what to expect, options on where to start, shuttle services, the best time to ride it, and more.

 The Whole Enchilada FAQs